sailfish009/openstructure/modules/img/base/doc/img.rst

   .. method:: GetPixelSampling()

      Returns the :ref:`pixel-sampling` of the image in the current :ref:`data-domain`.

      :rtype: :class:`~ost.geom.Vec3`

   .. method:: GetReal(pixel)

      Returns the value of the specified image pixel.
-If the image holds data of the 'COMPLEX' :ref:`data-type`, the method return the amplitude of the pixel content.
+If the image holds data of the :obj:`COMPLEX ` :ref:`data-type`, the method return the amplitude of the pixel content.

      :param pixel: Image pixel
      :type  pixel: :class:`Point`